sethbroberts/Chatterbox-client/README.md

 Chatterbox client
 ==============

 This is a project I completed as a student at Hack Reactor.
-This project was worked on with a pair.
-During the project we built a chat client consuming some parse API.
-The final client app has been refactored with various libraries/frameworks, from jQuery, to Backbone and ES6.
+I worked on this with one other person.
+During the project we built a chat client, making use of the parse API.

 ## Structure:

-The repository consist of
+The repository consists of

 - jQuery app
-- backbone app
-- backbone ES6 app
 - test Specs files.

-#### Chatterbox app - Jquery version / Backbone version / BackboneES6 version
+#### Chatterbox app - Jquery version

-The app allows the user to chose rooms and fetch/post messages from and to a parse based API backend.
+The app allows the user to chose rooms and fetch/post messages to and from a parse based API backend.

 ## Install:

-The project rely on bower for managing external libraries and dependencies, so be sure to first:
+The project relies on bower for managing external libraries and dependencies, so be sure to first:

 `bower install`

-to run it, simply open `./client/index<type>.html` with your browser.
+to run it, simply open `./client/index.html` with your browser.
-In particular:

-- `./client/indexJQuery.html`
-- `./client/indexBacknone.html`
-- `./client/indexBacknoneES6.html`

-Make sure to have a valid config.js inside the env folder.

 ### SpecRunner - mocha

-The specrunner contain both the tests for the client
+The specrunner contains tests for the client

-**Some code may be written in ES6 and may require to be transpiled in order to be tested**.

-### Requirements

-ES6 enabled on chrome `chrome://flags/#enable-javascript-harmony.`
-Babeljs.io for transipiling.

 ### Testing

 Tests are made with the [Mocha](https://github.com/mochajs/mocha) testing framework.
 Test are located in the ./spec directory.
-To run the Just open the spec runner file with chrome.
+To run open the spec runner file with chrome.

 ```
 SpecRunner.html